 - Knowledge is also state dependent.
 Something learned in one state is more easily retrieved when in the same state.

 - Movement is a positive state changer.
-Get kids moving as soon as they enter.

 - Use humor as a state changer.